ThERainboWPikachU/Godot-Slayer/README.md

 # Godot-Slayer
-An introductory game project to godot, which i decided to call "Slayer"
+An introductory game project to godot v4.2.2, which i decided to call "Slayer"

 [Download a build.](https://github.com/ThERainboWPikachU/Godot-Slayer/releases/latest)